 Projects and areas

 The system I described above helps to determine priorities and deadlines: what to do and when to do it.
-But when there are so many tasks (which is always the case with me), it can be difficult to figure out what belongs to what.
-This is where grouping tasks into projects and areas helps.
+But a logical structure also groups tasks into projects and areas.

 Big tasks that cannot be done in one sitting.
-For example, you can’t just make a new podcast episode in one take, it’s a lot of hours of work, which requires mixing the set, recording the voice, exporting, converting, making cover artworks for different formats, making videos, rendering videos, sending them to radio stations, uploading to Soundcloud, posting on social networks, and so on.
+For example, you can’t just make a new podcast episode in one take; it’s hours of work, which requires mixing the set, recording the voice, exporting, converting, making cover artwork for different formats, making videos, rendering videos, sending them to radio stations, uploading to Soundcloud, posting on social networks, and so on.
 So I combine such tasks into projects.
 The projects have a round icon on the left that gets filled in as you complete the tasks in it.

 Projects don’t live by themselves, they somehow relate to some topic that unites them, and in Things, this grouping of projects is called an area.
+For example, in my case, that’s finance, household, personal, projects, and work.
 This makes for a simple and logical nested structure.
-For example:

 I wrote above that some tasks get to my inbox automatically.
 One such example is the advice series.

 It used to be that a person would fill out a Google Form with a blog question.
 I would get an email notification from Google saying, “Hey, you’ve got a new result on that form”.
 I got into the Google Dock and copied the question into my program.
-Of course, that kind of manual work sucks, not to mention the fact that I occasionally forgot to do it at all.
+Of course, that kind of manual work sucks, not to mention that I occasionally forgot to do it.

 So I decided to automate this process through the Zapier.
-If you don’t know, it’s an automator for almost any app: you can tell it, for example, “take data from this service, do something with it, and send it over there”.
-It has another famous competitor, IFTTT, but I like Zapier more – I’ve been using it for a long time and for other apps too, so I highly recommend it.
+If you don’t know, it’s an automation tool for almost any app: you can tell it, for example, “take data from this service, do something with it, and send it over there”.
+It has another known competitor, IFTTT, but I like Zapier more – I’ve been using it for a long time and for other apps too, so I highly recommend it.

 Now with the advice series, it goes like this: a person fills out a Google form → Zapier sees a new line in the Google table and sends its contents to me in Things → I get a new, neatly designed to-do in the inbox.
 How good is that!